mbergal/resume/README.markdown

 ####Education and training

 Made presentations and organized seminars to teach colleagues about modern tools and methods.
-Set up student and staff code reviews, actively provided feedback and challenges for students working for department
+Set up student and staff code reviews, actively provided feedback and challenges for students working for department.

 ####Operations and Developer Infrastructure

-Installed and maintained TeamCity and Rhodecode installations, wrote pieces of build and continuous deployment system (MSBuild + PowerShell)
+Installed and maintained TeamCity and Rhodecode installations, wrote pieces of build and continuous deployment system (MSBuild + PowerShell).
 1995 - 2012, Software Engineer,
 MetaCommunications Inc., Iowa City, IA